top of page

 We all try to solve problems with the tools we know how to use.
 Architects understandably intuit they can help by designing more affordable homes because that is their skill set.

 Although design fees, labor, and materials contribute to housing costs, the underlying issue of affordability is invisible and harder to see.
+There is a systemic issue that no architectural service can fix.

 The invisible problem is that housing has become a necessary store of value against an inflating currency.